acm-projects/MindfulWalk/README.md

 * Urban discovery map: integrate a map API to display points of interest; identify and curate locations for exploration such as parks, landmarks, etc.; implement interactive markers for points of interest
 * Step counter: utilize device sensors or integrate with fitness APIs for step counting; implement a distance tracker to show users how far they've walked
 * Games: integrate achievements or rewards for completing challenges
-* Photo diary: implement a feature to capture moments during walks; create a visual diary where users can store and review moments
+* Photo diary: implement a feature to capture moments after walks; create a visual diary where users can store and review moments

 # Stretch Goals ⏳

 * Guided walks: plan audio content and randomized mindfulness prompts; select audio based on theme (rain, waterfalls, etc.)
 * Community challenges: create leaderboards to encourage friendly competition and engagement
+* Calorie counter (how many is being burned)
+* Trivia about the places that were visited
+* Journal prompt after their walk
+* Warning signs when walking
+* Being able to add friends

 # Milestones 🚀